hashicorp/consul/website/source/docs/internals/consensus.html.md

 state at a point in time and then remove all the logs that were used to reach that state.
 This is performed automatically without user intervention and prevents unbounded disk usage while also minimizing time spent replaying logs.
-One of the advantages of using BoltDB is that it allows Consul to continue accepting new transactions even while old state is being snapshotted, preventing any availability issues.
+One of the advantages of using MemDB is that it allows Consul to continue accepting new transactions even while old state is being snapshotted, preventing any availability issues.

 Consensus is fault-tolerant up to the point where quorum is available.